-Diet for endometriosis – quick start guide
+Endo Diet - Quick start guide

-When you look at the list of the foods to leave out of your diet it looks like you will not be left with much to eat, but there are plenty of tasty, nutritious foods you can still enjoy.
+Some women feel overwhelmed when they read the details of the diet to help them with their symptoms and don’t know where to start, or feel that the diet is too restrictive.
+When you look at the list of the foods advised to leave out of your diet it looks like you will not be left with much to eat, but there are plenty of tasty, nutritious foods you can still enjoy.

 'Before I changed my diet, life was one long round of pain meds, continuously going to the doctor with pretty regular trips to ER because of the intense pain.
 Well that's all in the past now and I can only say again, thank you so much.' - Cheryl, Arizon